-Data aggregation can be exploited by an adversary to violate the confidentiality of the aggregated data, for example by compromising a few nodes close to the BS.
+1) Confidentiality: Data aggregation can be exploited by an adversary to violate the confidentiality of the aggregated data, for example by compromising a few nodes close to the BS.

-In our protocol, we cope with this threat via encryption using the scheme described in Section 4.1.
-Referring to the key setup phase described in Section 4.2, each sensor u_i distributes to its neighbors the secret key k_i used to generate the key stream r_i .
+In our protocol, we cope with this threat via encryption using the scheme described in Section IV-A. Referring to the key setup phase described in Section IV-B, each sensor u_i distributes to its neighbors the secret key k_i used to generate the key stream r_i .
 Thanks to this feature, if sensor u_i fails, its neighbors can still provide the random value that should have been used to mask the sensed data.
-This operation is necessary since the BS, like in [4], derives all the masking values from the secret keys k_i it shares with sensors, and uses these values to decrypt the received aggregate data.
+This operation is necessary since the BS, like in [4], derives all the masking values from the secret keys k_i the BS shares with sensors and uses these values to decrypt the received aggregate data.